cloverfield-tools/universal-react-boilerplate/README.md

 ## Isomorphic JavaScript

-Isomorphic means that it's designed to run a lot of the same code on both the client and the server.
+Isomorphic means that it's designed to run a lot of the same code on both the client and the server. *(Not to be confused with isomorphisms from category theory / functional programming.
+That's a totally different thing.)*

 There are many advantages to building apps this way, but the primary advantages are:

 * Cross-functional teams.
 Since everything is written in JavaScript, it's easier to build teams who know how to work on both the client and server sides of the app.
 * Write once, run everywhere.
 With the exception of a few library substitutions and browser polyfills, the code is shared, which means you have to write about half the code you'd write working on a non-isomorphic app.